kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ### Configuring with Ansible

-Configuring GitLab to use a non Omnibus PostgreSQL instance with Ansible is the same regardless of which cloud provider you choose.
+Configuring GitLab to use an alternative PostgreSQL database with Ansible is the same regardless of its origin.
 All that's required is a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) to point the Toolkit at the PostgreSQL instance.

-It's worth noting this config will also work for a custom PostgreSQL instance that has been provisioned outside of Omnibus or Cloud Services.
+:information_source:&nbsp; This config is the same for custom PostgreSQL databases that have been provisioned outside of Omnibus or Cloud Services.
 Although please note, in this setup it's expected that HA is in place and the URL to connect to the PostgreSQL instance never changes.

 The available variables in Ansible for this are as follows: